 Maintaining the deer population density within the food supply is very important to prevent die-offs during extreme habitat conditions, such as during droughts.
 Maintaining deer numbers within the carrying capacity will improve fawn production and survival, increase body size and improve antler development, and prevent habitat deterioration from overuse.
-The rule-of-thumb winter carrying capacity for central Texas is 1 deer per 10-12 acres.
+The rule-of-thumb winter carrying capacity for coastal Texas is 1 adult deer per 35 acres observed out of a helicopter.